sepsis-omics/tutorials/docs/dna/denovo/pacbio.md

 - mGVL
 - Galaxy

+- FIXME: add screenshots

 ## Start
 - Open your GVL dashboard.
 - Go to Admin.
 There is a list of packages.
 Find SMRT Analysis.
 On the right, click on "Install".
 (Note: you will need 16 cores in your GVL).
 - You should see SMRT Portal as one of the instance services on your GVL dashboard.
-- Open up the SMRT portal web link (to the right) and register/log on (FIXME: won't send email - can't register)
+- Open up the SMRT portal web link (to the right) and register/log on.

 ## Input data

 - Sepsis Data: e.g. https://downloads-qcif.bioplatforms.com/bpa/sepsis/pacbio/

-- FIXME: work this out:
-e.g. one sample, will be split into three h5 files? for each sample: need the 1 bas file? and the 1 xml; but not the subreads

-- FIXME: put these onto the sepsis GVL and/or somewhere for use in tutorial

-## Run
-- FIXME: add screenshots
+- Get the data you want to use onto your mGVL.
+(FIXME: explain how?/ direct how to find some pacbio data for this tutorial)

-- In the SMRT Portal, go to **Design Job**.
+- - In the SMRT Portal, go to **Design Job**, the top left tab.

 - Go to **Import and Manage: Import SMRT cells: SMRT Cells**.
 Work out where you put the data on your GVL, and make sure the file path is showing.
 If not, click **Add** and list the file path to the data.

+- Click on the file path and then **Scan** to check for new data.

+## Run

 - Go back to the top tab **Design Job**.